Frequently Asked Question Menu

 IELTS Academic: IELTS has begun reopening some in-person testing centers but is not currently offering an online version of the exam.
 UC Davis does not currently accept the IELTS Indicator examination.

-INCOMING FIRST-YEAR STUDENTS
+INCOMING NEW STUDENTS (DEFERRED/EARLY ADMIT)

 - Graduate Studies is currently encouraging all students who have attended U.S. colleges and universities to submit those transcripts electronically if that service is offered by the academic records office at your institution.
 Transcripts must be ordered from the school and emailed to firstname.lastname@example.org.
 For students sending academic records from international institutions, please see our Transcript Requirements for New Admits webpage for specific instructions about sending your documents to us so that we can process them as quickly as possible.